-Once an iSCSI connection becomes Datamover-assisted, the connection continues in that state till the end of the Full Feature Phase, i.e. the termination of the connection.
-The Architecture assumes that when a connection is normally logged out, the Datamover layer needs to be notified so that its connection-level opaque resources (see section 7.1) may now be freed up.
-DA thus defines a Connection_Terminate Operational Primitive (section 8.7) to model this interaction.
+Once an iSCSI connection becomes Datamover-assisted, the connection continues in that state until the end of the Full Feature Phase, i.e., the termination of the connection.
+The Architecture assumes that when a connection is normally logged out, the Datamover layer needs to be notified so that its connection-level opaque resources (see Section 7.1) may be freed up.
+DA thus defines a Connection_Terminate Operational Primitive (Section 8.7) to model this interaction.
 The Architecture further assumes that when a connection termination happens without iSCSI layer's involvement (e.g., TCP RST), the Datamover layer is capable of locally cleaning up its task-level and connection-level resources before notifying the iSCSI layer of the fact.
-DA thus defines the Connection Terminate Notify Operational Primitive (section 9.2) to model this interaction.
+DA thus defines the

+Connection_Terminate_Notify Operational Primitive (Section 9.2) to model this interaction.

-Figure 7 and Figure 8 in section 16.2 illustrate the interactions between the iSCSI and Datamover layers in normal and unexpected connection termination scenarios.
+Figures 7 and 8 in Section 13.2 illustrate the interactions between the iSCSI and Datamover layers in normal and unexpected connection termination scenarios.

-8 Operational Primitives provided by the Datamover layer
+8. Operational Primitives Provided by the Datamover Layer